• Skip to main content

 Following this fracture of the ulna was fixed with a dynamic compression plate as well.

 Here is a postoperative x-ray.
-You would be able to appreciate ulna fracture in this x-ray.
+You will be able to appreciate the ulna fracture in this x-ray.

 Postoperative xray of fracture radius and ulna